Tips for Updating an Interactive Demo with New UI or Features

 Having all their ducks in a row helps them remember what they need to update and when, reducing the chances of something slipping through the cracks.

-Rodney’s team has a comprehensive go-to-market template that kicks in with each new feature, benefit, or product launch.
+Rodney’s team at Remote has a comprehensive go-to-market template that kicks in with each new feature, benefit, or product launch.

 “This checklist includes tasks like social media posts, email updates, and website revisions.
 Now, it also prompts us to update or create a new Navattic demo.”